Veli Jože: Plot summary

 The indulgence and delight seemed to Barbabianka so sincere, that he almost saw for himself that his mother had given birth to him as a hero, and he stood up even more magnificently in the armchair.

 In the town hall, they decide not to feed Jože anymore, they discuss whether to poison him and how to restrain him.
 Civetta, the city economist, says that Jože is valuable and needed by the city.
 He explains to them that he is plowing the land and hunting game for them, and defending them from the enemy.
-As they are deciding whether to kill him or just banish him, the provvediotre says that Jože will go to Koper with him for Easter, and that they will feed him as before.
+As they are deciding whether to kill him or just banish him, the providur says that Jože will go to Koper with him for Easter, and that they will feed him as before.

 At one point when he is being ridiculed, Jože gets angry, and the people who were used to look at his benevolent face are now frightened.
 When Jože starts shaking the Motovun bell tower, they run away screaming.
 It is not clear to Jože why his masters flee before him as if they were mice.
 He wonders whether it is possible that they fear him, whether it might be the master who lives to enslave them fears the serf.

 When Easter comes, Jože is satisfied with his life.
 He doesn't know that the people of Motovun are discussing his fate in the town hall.
-Proto and a few others ask Jože to stay in Motovun because he is worth a lot to them, citing numerous examples of serfs helping them out, but most are still in favor of him leaving in the hope that he will drown during the trip.
-From Koper, Jože sails to Venice with the provveditore.
+Zuane and a few others ask Jože to stay in Motovun because he is worth a lot to them, citing numerous examples of serfs helping them out, but most are still in favor of him leaving in the hope that he will drown during the trip.
+From Koper, Jože sails to Venice with the providur.
 Although he is not happy to be far from the Istrian forests, he cannot complain too much because Barbabianka treats him well.
 For the first time in his life, Jože, in his grief and nostalgia for Motovun, thinks that his masters are unjust to him because they are sending him away from his country.

 They are sailing on sails, but when the wind dies down, oars appear from the ship's sides.
 From the bowels of the ship comes the clatter of chains and a sad song.
 Jože lifts the lid on the deck, and a large head appears from the opening.
 At that moment, two giants watch each other without a word.
 The chained giant says his name is Ilija (Elijah).
 He tells Jože that he's a slave, and he cannot escape because he was beaten, and now is lame, as well as chained.
 He tells him all about life on the galley and that he too will become a slave.
 When Jože tells him about his life, Ilija gets angry and tells him that he has to fight, not to allow his masters to take advantage of him.